Technologicat/extrafeathers/README.md

 ```
 Physically, `τ` is related to the creep rate.
 Note in one space dimension, one commonly writes `τ := η / E`, but the above alternative definition works also in 2D and 3D.

-Since the constitutive law holds at a material point, in the Eulerian representation we have `d/dt = ∂/∂t + a·∇`, where `a` is the drive velocity field (assumed constant in space) that describes the axial motion.
-The Eulerian representation of the constitutive law is thus
+Since the constitutive law holds *at a material point*, in the Eulerian representation we have `d/dt = ∂/∂t + a·∇`, where `a` is the drive velocity field (assumed constant in space) that describes the axial motion.
+Now there are at least two possibilities to handle this, both of which are implemented as alternative solvers; we will describe each of them below.

+##### Formulation used in `EulerianSolid`

+A straightforward Eulerian representation of the constitutive law is
 ```
 σ = E:ε + η:(∂ε/∂t + a·∇ε)
 ```